Swayne College

 Swayne College, founded as the Swayne School, was a school for African American students in Montgomery, Alabama.
-Built in 1865 and dedicated in 1869, it was named for General Wager Swayne who led the U.S. Army in Alabama after the American Civil War and later oversaw the Freedmen's Bureau in the state.
+The school operated from 1868 to 1937.
+Built in 1865 and dedicated in 1869, it was named for General Wager Swayne who led the Union Army in Alabama after the American Civil War, and later oversaw the Freedmen's Bureau in the state.
 He helped establish schools for African Americans in Alabama.